 WordPress is famous for its easy installation, and most hosts can even offer to take care of the setup.
 But what if you can’t count on the expert assistance of your provider?
 This guide will help you learn how to install WordPress on your own, manually or with the help of a software auto installer.

 What is WordPress?

 WordPress is a content management system that relies on PHP and MySQL to operate properly.
-WP is an open-source platform, which means that anyone is free to check out the source code and work on future improvements.
+It is an open-source platform, which means that anyone is free to check out the source code and work on future improvements.

 This proved crucial for the WordPress project.

 Starting off as a simple blog application, WP’s growing community helped elevate the CMS to new heights.
 The app became so versatile that you could easily build any kind of page with it – an ecommerce store, a real estate website, forums, portfolios, nothing was impossible with the right plugins.

 For all its possibilities, WordPress is a pretty lightweight platform.
 Unless you stuff your website with unnecessary themes, images, and plugins, even a shared web hosting deal can work perfectly for you.
 Of course, the more resources – the better, so you can consider an affordable VPS deal for maximum efficiency.

 The most popular CMS has some impressive names among its client base.
 Sony Music, BBC America, TechCrunch, and The New York Times are just some of the big names that trust WP for their online presence.

 If you’ve already set your sights on WordPress for your new website as well, Step One would be setting up the software.

 You can often trust your web hosting provider with software installations.
 However, if you want to install WordPress yourself and learn how to do it correctly, that makes you prepared for any kind of situation.
 Here are the installation instructions: